 Upon the conclusion of such investigation, the superintendent shall take such immediate and appropriate action as is required in his/her discretion within the bounds of the law.
+Nothing in appropriate action as is required in his/her discretion within the bounds of the law.
 Nothing in this policy shall be construed to require the superintendent to take disciplinary action not within his/her legal authority.
 In the event action is required, which by law would require Board action, the superintendent shall undertake such proceedings as may be required by law to bring before the Board action, the superintendent shall undertake such proceedings as may be required by law to bring before the Board such matters of proposed discipline involving the person against whom the complaint was lodged.

-The Board by this policy also recognizes a desire to protect its employees against non-employees at the work place as well as to protect non-employees at the work place.
+The Board by this policy also recognizes a desire to protect its employees against non-employees at the workplace as well as to protect non-employees at the workplace.
 From time to time as deemed appropriate the superintendent shall address the subject of sexual harassment with the employees of the District by way of in service training, memorandum, administrative regulation, or any other method selected by the superintendent or his/her designee to make known the contents and application of this policy.
 While this policy shall not be construed to obligate the District to take actions other than are required by law to prohibit and prevent sexual harassment, it is the spirit of this policy to undertake all reasonable effort to prohibit sexual harassment in the work place regardless of by whom it is perpetuated and regardless of by whom it is suffered.